emqx/emqx-docs/en_US/gateway/gateway.md

 # Multi-Protocol Gateway

-EMQX Multi-Protocol Gateway enables the handling of all non-MQTT protocol connections, authentication, and message sending and receiving.
+EMQX Multi-Protocol Gateway enables handling all non-MQTT protocol connections, authentication, and message sending and receiving.
 It provides a unified conceptual model for various protocols.

-Prior to EMQX 5.0, non-MQTT protocol access was implemented by separate protocol plugins.
+Before EMQX 5.0, non-MQTT protocol access was implemented by separate protocol plugins.
 These plugins had different design and implementation differences, making it challenging to use them.

 Starting from 5.0, EMQX offers the Multi-Protocol Gateway defines a unified conceptual and operational model to make it easier to use.